menu

 Occupations and Workforce

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lake Ann is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lake Ann is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Lake Ann who work in sales jobs (21.25%), healthcare (18.13%), and office and administrative support (11.25%).
+Overall, Lake Ann is a village of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Lake Ann who work in sales jobs (20.27%), management occupations (16.89%), and business and financial occupations (13.51%).

 Setting & Lifestyle

 Lake Ann is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Lake Ann’s overall crime rate is lower than average for the country.
+Finally, Lake Ann’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small village, Lake Ann doesn't have a public transportation system that people use for their commute.